TLe2023/DirectMarketing/README.md

 The train time of the SVM model increased significantly with the number of samples.
 This exponential trend suggests that SVM is likely to be too computationally expensive for the full dataset.
 In terms of scalability, SVM might not be the best choice for this dataset.

 In addition, the score time of KNN is quite high.
-This is because the algorithm requires all points to be recalculated when scoring.
+This is because the algorithm requires recalculating and seaching through the whole dataset when classifying a new data point.
 When adding samples, its speed will also be impacted.

 ![fig10](images/scalability.png)